 - Ultrasound-Assisted Liposuction ( USAL) – uses ultrasound energy to heat and disrupt the fat.
 Vaser® is the most common USAL device in the United States.
 Vaser® has become known for Hi-Def Liposuction, but the actual high definition is actually done with the suction device, typically a PAL device.

 - Vibration Assisted Liposuction (VAL) – is a special form of PAL that uses compressed air to move the cannula in multiple directions.
 This makes VAL the most efficient of the liposuction devices for removing fat.
 The vibration helps avoid grooving and rippling common with PAL devices.
 VAL is the most popular form of liposuction in Europe and several studies have shown it gives some of the best results.

 - Radiofrequency Assisted Liposuction (RFAL) – uses radiofrequency energy to help the liposuction.
 Like USAL and LAL, RFAL must be added to suction (usually Power-Assisted Liposuction devices) to achieve good results.
 RF is a good choice for skin tightening.

 What Kinds of Anesthesia Are Used for Liposuction?

-Liposuction is typically performed one of two ways; Tumescent (local) anesthesia alongside mild sedation, or general anesthesia with tumescent (local) anesthesia added once the patient is asleep.
+Liposuction is typically performed in one of two ways; Tumescent (local) anesthesia alongside mild sedation or general anesthesia with tumescent (local) anesthesia added once the patient is asleep.

 Tumescent anesthesia along with mild sedation